-In the sailing events of the Olympic Games there are now eight different types of boat sailed.
-These are a sailboard (the IMCO one-design), three types of single handed dinghy (the Europe, Finn and Laser), one double-handed dinghy (the 470), a high-performance dinghy (the 49-er), a multihull (the Tornado), and a keelboat (the Soling).
+In the sailing events of the Olympic Games there are now eight different types of olympic class sailboats sailed.
+These are a sailboard (the IMCO one-design), three types of single handed dinghy (the Europe, Finn and Laser), one double-handed dinghy (the 470), a high-performance dinghy (the 49-er), a multihull (the Tornado), and a keelboat (the Soling) boat classes.

 Which boats are sailed in the Olympic competitions tends to be highly political, as there are always a large number of class associations pushing their credentials.

 The International Olympic Committee (IOC) insists on classifying all the events as 'disciplines' rather than as classes, following the collective mind-set orientated towards athletics, where the focus is on the activity rather than the equipment.
 The IOC deems, all events are either for men, for women or are 'open', so what sailors regard as the Soling Class competition is, to the IOC, 'Keelboat, three-person, open, fleet and match-racing'.